 Alice Sinkevitch (2014) This guide to the architecture of Chicago begins with several essays on the shaping of Chicago.
-Architectural events from the great fire of 1871 to the tax reform acts of 1986 and 89 are traced.
+Architectural events from the great fire of 1871 to the tax reform acts of 1986 and 1989 are traced.
 The bulk of this book is dedicated to a street-by-street survey of the city.
+Also available through JSTOR in our reading room.

 Franz Schulze (2003) Pocket guide to the architecture of Chicago.
 Covers more than a decade of extraordinary new architecture and takes a fresh look at the early Chicago architecture of Adler, Sullivan, Burnham, Root, Wright, and Mies van der Rohe.